keboola/google-bigquery-extractor/README.md

 - The `google` section
     - `projectId` - ID of the BigQuery project that will be billed for the job
     - `storage` - URI of existing Google Cloud Storage bucket, where data will be exported
+    - `location` *(optional, default US)* - The geographic location where the job should run and source data exists.
 - The `queries` section defines queries used to fetch data
     - `name` - query name
     - `query` - query in BigQuery Syntax (https://cloud.google.com/bigquery/query-reference)